evennia/evennia/docs/sphinx/source/wiki/DirectoryOverview.rst

 ~~~~~~~~~~~~~~~~

 The `Player <Players.html>`_ is the OOC-represention of the person
-behind the game character.
-This directory defines the database handling
+connected to the game.
+This directory defines the database handling and
-and methods acting on the Player object.
+methods acting on the Player object.

 ``src/scripts/``
 ~~~~~~~~~~~~~~~~